spencerf2/rps-lizard-spock/webapp/README.original.md

+Please Note: This is the original README from creating the Vite with React & TypeScript project.
+Please see the main README.md in the root directory for RPS-lizard-spock specific instructions.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.